TrenMA/fwer-plus-in-assessing-hedge-fund-performance/README.md

 ### `Simulation part`

-This folder contains the code used to generate the simulation results presented in the paper.
+This folder contains the code used to generate the simulation results presented in the paper, including the evaluation of the finite-sample properties of the fwer+ procedure under a range of data-generating processes.

 Detailed instructions are provided in the corresponding README file within the folder.

 ### `Empirical part`

-This folder contains the code used to generate the empirical results reported in the paper.
+This folder contains the code used to generate the empirical hedge fund results reported in the paper, including fund selection, portfolio construction, and performance evaluation using the fwer+ procedure.

 Detailed instructions are provided in the corresponding README file within the folder.